Clinical Residency Training Program

 Applicants to the program will be evaluated on the basis of their written application, an interview (for short-listed candidates) and referee reports.
 Successful applicants will have: a veterinary degree that is registrable with the Veterinary Practitioners Registration Board of Victoria; good written and verbal communication skills; and excellent interpersonal skills.

-Expressions of Interest should be sent electronically to email@example.com by 31 July 2018 and must include a:
+Expressions of Interest for the Small Animal Medicine discipline should be sent electronically to firstname.lastname@example.org by 23 June 2019 and must include a:

 - Current curriculum vitae,